ivotron/quiho-popper/paper/paper.md

 # Limitations and Future Work {#sec:conclusion}

-## Limitations

-  * scale
-  * compute resources
-  * multitenancy
-  * long-running (multi-stage) applications.

-  * Main draw-back of this technique is that we need to run on multiple machines.
-Time can be saved by carefully avoiding to re-execute stress-ng every time we run a test.
+The main limitation in _quiho_ is the requirement of having to execute a test on more than one machine in order to obtain FGRUPs.
+As mentioned, an open problem is to precisely quantify the minimum amount of required machines.
+Time can be saved by carefully avoiding to re-execute `stress-ng` every time a test is executed, for example by keeping track of workload placement in a cluster of machines.

-  * We used `stress-ng` but this is not the only thing we can use.
-    Ideally, we would extend this battery of tests so that we have more "coverage" of the distinct subcomponents of a system.
+We used `stress-ng` but the approach is not limited to this benchmarking toolkit.
+Ideally, we would like to extend the amount and type of stressors so that we have more coverage over the distinct subcomponents of a system.
+An open question is to systematically test whether the current set of stressors is sufficient to cover all subcomponents of a processor.

-  * multi-node
-  * minimum number of machines?
-  * single machine?
-  * long-running (multi-stage) applications. e.g., a web-service or big-data application with multiple stages.
+We are currently working in adapting this approach to profile distributed and multi-tiered applications.
+We also plan to analyze the viability of using _quiho_ in multi-tenant configurations.
+Lastly, long-running (multi-stage) applications. e.g., a web-service or big-data application with multiple stages.
 In this case, we would define windows of time and we would apply quiho to each.
 The
 challenge: how do we automatically get the windows rightly placed.

-## New opportunities

-Black-box testing is.
+In the era of cloud computing, even the most basic computer systems are complex multi-layered pieces of software, whose performance properties are difficult to comprehend.
+Having complete understanding of the performance behavior of an application, considering the parameter space (workloads, multitenancy, etc.) is very challenging.
+One application of _quiho_ we have in mind is to couple it with automated black-box (or even gray-box) testing frameworks to improve our understanding of complex systems.

 **Acknowledgments**: This work was partially funded by the Center for Research in Open Source Software[^cross], Sandia National Laboratories and NSF Award #1450488.

 [^cross]: http://cross.ucsc.edu

+\

+\

 # References {.unnumbered}